salahef1/My-Rover/README.md

 # My Rover

-**My Rover** is a Project I made in order to control a robot powered by a Raspberry Pi 3b+ using an Android App over Wifi.
+**My Rover** allows you to control a robot powered by Raspberry Pi 3b+ using an Android App via Wifi.

 ## What you will need